thu2912/Top-mortality-causes-of-age-groups-in-Switzerland/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in others/llms/usage.txt.
+The paper was written with the help of Chat GPT4 and Bing CoPilot and the entire chat history is available in others/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove this checklist